|Title:||Secure PyPI downloads with signed repository metadata|

 - Attackers can respond to client requests.

-An attacker is considered successful if they can cause a client to install (or leave installed) something other than the most up-to-date version of the software the client is updating.
-If the attacker is preventing the installation of updates, they want clients to not realize there is anything wrong.
+An attacker is considered successful if it can cause a client to install (or leave installed) something other than the most up-to-date version of a software distribution file.
+If the attacker is preventing the installation of updates, they do not want clients to realize there is anything wrong.

-- Simple index: The HTML page that contains internal links to the distributions of a project .
+- Simple index: The HTML page that contains internal links to distribution files.

-- Repository: A repository is a resource comprised of named metadata and target files.
+- Repository: A repository is a source for named metadata and target files.
 Clients request metadata and target files stored on a repository.

-- Consistent snapshot: A set of TUF metadata and PyPI targets that capture the complete state of all projects on PyPI as they existed at some fixed point in time.
+- Consistent snapshot: A set of TUF metadata and target files that capture the complete state of all projects on PyPI as they existed at some fixed point in time.

-- Developer: Either the owner or maintainer of a project who is allowed to update the TUF metadata as well as distribution metadata and files for the project.
+- Developer: Either the owner or maintainer of a project who is allowed to update the TUF metadata, as well as target files for a project.

 - Online key: A private cryptographic key that MUST be stored on the PyPI server infrastructure.
 This is usually to allow automated signing with the key.
 However, an attacker who compromises the PyPI infrastructure will be able to read these keys.